Data Analysis Exam Thoughts and Materials

 • Citations formatted in a common style used in statistics journals [I specified the apa.csl file in my YAML header to have my citations done in APA format]

-I also really appreciated having code that could be easily copied into my DA report during the eight hour exam.
+• Putting all my code into one document that could be easily copied into my DA report during the eight hour exam.
 This ended up saving me a ton of time, especially when I was running diagnostics and reporting results.
 By scaffolding my code ahead of time, I could focus on more substantive parts of my analysis and spend more time actually writing the report, which was much needed since I am a relatively slow writer.

 What Could’ve Gone Better:

-Of course, there were still hiccups that came up during the exam – the biggest of which was that partial residuals function I planned to use did not work for Poisson models with offsets (the function has since been fixed, luckily!).
-So, I had to pivot to using randomized quantile residuals, which I am less familiar with as a diagnostic for non-linearity.
-Fortunately for me, none of the covariates that I included in my model ended up having a non-linear relationship with my outcome variable, meaning that I didn’t have to figure out a transformation for any covariates using my randomized quantile residual plots.
+• Better flexibility in how to approach model diagnostics.
+The partial residuals function I planned to use did not work for Poisson models with offsets (the function has since been fixed).
+So, I had to pivot to using randomized quantile residuals, which I did not prepare to use and was less familiar with.
+Fortunately for me, none of the covariates that I included in my model ended up having a non-linear relationship with my outcome variable, but if they had I think it would have taken me more time to think through transformations etc.

-If I could go back, I also would have spent less time on my EDA plots during the DA exam.
+• Spending less time on EDA plots.
 I spent a while trying to make the axis and strip names (for faceted plots) clean and also toggled the width and height of my figures a lot in an attempt to make them nicely spaced in my DA report.
-While this probably helped a bit in me passing (since it did make my report look nicer), I wish I had used that time to better narrow down which limitations or caveats of my model and the data I wanted to talk about in the report.
+While this probably helped a bit in me passing (since it did make my report look nicer), I wish I had used that time to better narrow down which limitations or caveats of my model and the data I talked about in my report.
 Some sections of my report like like a laundry list of issues with the data and my analysis rather than a focused discussion of which limitations would impact my conclusions and their generalizablility.

 Footnotes